robotique-udes/arcus/documentation/code-and-simulation/setup_up.md

 They are **4 main repositories** being used in the project.
 One is for virtual racing : *Autodrive_roboracer_ws*.
 The three other are used for real-life racing: *f1tenth_gym_ros*, *arcus* and *VESC*.

 # 1. Virtual racing
-We team is not ready yet to compete in virtual roboracer competition.
+Our team is not ready yet to compete in virtual roboracer competition.
 The setup is still a work in progress and documentation will soon come.
 # 2. Real-life racing
-For real-life racing,they are 3 important repository that you will find in the Robotiques_udes github.
-On top of that, you will need to clone the f1tenth_gym.
-Don't worry, the documentation will walk you through the set up step by step.
+For real-life racing,they are 3 important repository that you will find in the **Robotiques_udes github**.
+On top of that, you will need to clone the **f1tenth_gym.** Don't worry, the documentation will walk you through the set up step by step.
 ## Overview
 The workflow to code the car for real-life racing revolves around 3 important aspects:
 - **Development**